goradd/got/README.md

 ```

 This simple example shows a mix of go code and template syntax in the same file.
 Using GoT's include files,
-you can separate your go code from template code if you want.
+you can separate your go code from template code.

 ## Template Syntax

 The following describes how the various open tags work.
 Most tags end with a ` }}`, unless otherwise indicated.
 Many tags have a short and a long form.
 Using the long form does not impact performance, its just there
-to help your templates have some human readable context to them if you want that.
+to help your templates have some human readable context to them.

 ### Static Text
     {{<space or newline>   Begin to output text as written.